 Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation potential burrowing owl habitat identified in the habitat assessment.
 Occupied burrows shall not be disturbed during the nesting season (February 1 to August 31).
 No ground disturbing activities shall be permitted within a buffer no less than 656 feet (200 meters) from an active burrowing owl burrow during the breeding season, depending on the level of disturbance, unless the qualified biologist determines a reduced buffer would not adversely affect the burrowing owl(s).
 During the nonbreeding (winter) season (September 1 to January 31), ground disturbing work can proceed near active burrowing owl burrows at the discretion of the qualified biologist as long as the work occurs no closer than 165 feet (50 meters) from the burrow, depending on whether the level of disturbance is low and if the active burrow is not directly affected by the Project component activity.
 A smaller/larger buffer may be established by the qualified biologist following monitoring and assessment of the Project component's effects on the burrowing owl(s).
-If active winter burrows are found that would be directly affected by ground disturbing activities, owls can be excluded from winter burrows according to recommendations in the Staff Report on Burrowing Owl Artificial Burrow and Exclusion Plans) of the CDFW Staff Report on Burrowing Owl Artificial Burrow and Exclusion Plans) of the CDFW Staff Report on Burrowing Owl Mitigation (CDFW 2012) and submit the passive relocation program to PWD and CDFW for review and approval prior to the commencement of ground disturbance buffers may be permitted in the winter (and sometimes breeding season) for the burrowing owl approval prior to the construction activities, as long as the qualified biologist determines and visual barrier, such as hay bale walls, is installed between the occupied burrowing owl burrow and construction activities, as long as the qualified biologist determines the reduced buffer will provide adequate protection.
-When a qualifie Mitigation Measure BIO-8 : Swainson's Hawk Avoidance And Minimization Measures This mitigation measure is applicable to the Palmdale Ditch Conversion project and other Project components for which suitable habitat for Swainson's hawk is identified within 0.5-mile of the Project component site during the habitat assessment conducted pursuant to Mitigation Measure BIO-1.
+If active winter burrows are found that would be directly affected by ground disturbing activities, owls can be excluded from winter burrows according to recommendations in the Staff Report on Burrowing Owl Mitigation (CDFW 2012).
+The qualified biologist shall prepare a passive relocation program in accordance with Appendix E (Example Components for Burrowing Owl Artificial Burrow and Exclusion Plans) of the CDFW Staff Report on Burrowing Owl Mitigation (CDFW 2012) and submit the passive relocation program to PWD and CDFW for review and approval prior to the commencement of ground disturbance activities.
+If required, a compensatory mitigation agreement shall be developed in coordination with CDFW prior to passive relocation of owls.
+Smaller non-disturbance buffers may be permitted in the winter (and sometimes breeding season) for the burrowing owl individuals if a noise and visual barrier, such as hay bale walls, is installed between th Mitigation Measure BIO-8: Swainson's Hawk Avoidance And Minimization Measures This mitigation measure is applicable to the Palmdale Ditch Conversion project and other Project components for which suitable habitat for Swainson's hawk is identified within 0.5-mile of the Project component site during the habitat assessment conducted pursuant to Mitigation Measure BIO-1.
 Construction activities shall be limited to the period between September 16 and February 28 to the extent feasible.
 If construction activities cannot be completed within this timeframe, PWD shall retain a qualified biologist(s) with Swainson's hawk survey experience to conduct a Swainson's hawk nest survey within the Project component site and a 0.5-mile buffer during the nesting season immediately prior to the commencement of Project component construction.
 While the proposed Project does not propose to construct renewable energy facilities, nest survey methods and timing shall follow those outlined in the CEC and CDFW protocol for the Antelope Valley (CDFW 2010) with the exception that the nest survey shall occur within a 0.5-mile buffer of the Project component site.
 A report